• Skip to primary navigation

 Instructions

-5. Making your vegan cookie dough: De-seed your dates and add the to a high-speed blender or a food processor with two teaspoons of water.
+• Pit your dates and add the to a high-speed blender or a food processor with two teaspoons of water.
 Pulse until fully combined then empty the date paste mixture.
+Add an extra teaspoon if needed.

-6. In a small bowl, bind together the melted vegan butter, date paste, maple syrup and vanilla.
-Then gradually add in the flour.
+• In a small bowl, bind together the melted vegan butter, date paste, maple syrup and vanilla.
+Once you have done that, gradually begin to add in the flour.

-8. Fold in your chocolate chips and serve immediately.
-If you like it more firm, you can place it in the fridge for an hour.
+• Lastly, fold in your chocolate chips and serve immediately.
+If you like it more firm, you can place the cookie dough into the fridge for an hour or so.

 Notes